A counterexample to the $\phi$-dimension conjecture: Syzygies in the Category of Chain Complexes

-\end{define} Throughout this paper, every truncated projective resolution will be minimal.
-We will study truncated projective resolutions of a particular algebra in Section \ref{sec:computation}.
-The purpose of this section is to explicitly compute the syzygy of a truncated projective resolution.
-However, we first prove the following, which will be critical in Section \ref{sec:computation}.
+Throughout this paper, every truncated projective resolution will be minimal.
+In this section we compute the syzygy of an arbitrary truncated projective resolution.
+In Section \ref{sec:computation} we pass to the special case of our counterexample.
+We first prove the following, which will be critical in Section \ref{sec:computation}.